angular/angular-ja/aio-ja/content/tutorial/first-app/first-app-lesson-03.en.md

     <code-example header="Add HousingLocationComponent to imports array in src/app/home/home.component.ts" path="first-app-lesson-03/src/app/home/home.component.ts" region="add-housingLocation-to-array"></code-example>

 1. Now the component is ready for use in the template for the `HomeComponent`.
-Update the `template` property of the `@Component` metatdata to include a reference to the `<app-housing-location>` tag.
+Update the `template` property of the `@Component` metadata to include a reference to the `<app-housing-location>` tag.

     <code-example header="Add housing location to the component template in src/app/home/home.component.ts" path="first-app-lesson-03/src/app/home/home.component.ts" region="add-housingLocation-to-template"></code-example>